-Third proposal: I tried to simplify creation by focusing on icons, which this time move around.
-This alternative intends to take the figures to their destination, which is the box for the future.
+Third proposal: I tried to simplify creation by focusing on icons, which this time moved around.
+This alternative intends to take the figures to their destination, the box for the future.

 After analyzing the alternatives, I found that the most coherent and complete proposal of iconography presented was the third.
 It was more evident to users that those actions were being placed inside the box.

-The fact that users, according to research, have memories of the experiences lived by them, I assumed that browsing through the content will happen intuitively through the recognition and identification with the stories.
-The user can choose the character related to his behavioural profile to access the content.
+The fact that users, according to research, have memories of their lived experiences, I assumed that browsing through the content will happen intuitively through the recognition and identification with the stories.
+To access the content, the user can choose the character related to his behavioural profile.

 The task flow with the entire user path was shared with the web developer.
-After some feedback, I developed version 2.0 with technical details to facilitate understanding to develop the e-learning.
+After some feedback, I developed version 2.0 with technical details to facilitate understanding and e-learning development.

 Students could have three different performances in the game: insufficient, low or reasonable.
 More than assessing who won or lost, the idea is to generate reflections from the research data's stories.

-I needed to develop a screen representing the character’s speech with the buttons to choose between options.
-Also, I had to establish a hierarchy because it was essential to show the result index at all times (as it was a signal to the user whether he was on the right or lousy path).
-The seventh draft version met all the prerequisites for the game, and for that reason, I considered it before starting the screen design step.
+I needed to develop a screen representing the character’s speech with buttons to choose between options.
+Also, I had to establish a hierarchy because it was essential always to show the result index (as it was a signal to the user whether he was on the right or wrong path).
+The seventh draft version met all the prerequisites for the game, so I considered it before starting the screen design step.

 It was necessary to develop a hierarchy of the characters' positioning in the game to establish the equal importance of the elements above and balance the arrangement of the features on the screen.

 Based on these research references and analyzing the three proposals, I discarded Wireframe 1 and Wireframe 3 because they did not meet or meet the basic requirements.
-Therefore, the suggestion of Wireframe 2 was an adequate hypothesis, establishing the ideal starting point for the development of the game.
+Therefore, the suggestion of Wireframe 2 was an adequate hypothesis, establishing the ideal starting point for the game's development.

-With touch-enabled devices, users are very close to the screen and use both thumbs to touch, creating easy touch areas at the bottom of the screen.
+With touch-enabled devices, users are very close to the screen and use both thumbs to touch, creating accessible touch areas at the bottom.

-I also took into account the touch areas, which would help in the game's performance and handling.
+I also considered the touch areas, which would help in the game's performance and handling.